EmilHvitfeldt/smltar/docs/12_regex.md

 > Some people, when confronted with a problem, think: "I know, I'll use regular expressions."
 Now they have two problems.
 > <footer>--- [Jamie Zawinski](https://en.wikiquote.org/wiki/Jamie_Zawinski)</footer>

-This section will give a brief overview on how to write and use a [regular expression](https://en.wikipedia.org/wiki/Regular_expression), often abbreviated *regex*.
+This section will give a brief overview on how to write and use a regular expression), often abbreviated *regex*.
 Regular expressions are a way to specify or search for patterns of strings using a sequence of characters.
 By combining a selection of simple patterns, we can capture quite complicated strings.

 Many functions in R take advantage of regular expressions.
 Some examples from base R include `grep`, `grepl`, `regexpr`, `gregexpr`, `sub`, `gsub`, and `strsplit`, as well as `ls` and `list.files`.
-The [**stringr**](https://github.com/tidyverse/stringr) package [@Wickham19] uses regular expressions extensively; the regular expressions are passed as the `pattern =` argument.
+The **stringr** package [@Wickham19] uses regular expressions extensively; the regular expressions are passed as the `pattern =` argument.
 Regular expressions can be used to detect, locate, or extract parts of a string.

 ## Literal characters